 - The person or group providing the down payment assistance writes a letter that states they do not expect any kind of repayment.
 It must truly be a gift — not a loan.

 - The mortgage underwriter verifies that the borrower has the necessary funds for the down payment and other expenses, and that a gift letter has been provided by the third-party who donated funds.

 So this strategy is a way for Washington State home buyers to get down payment assistance from family members, or from some other allowable source.
 It can be particularly useful in the Seattle area, where prices have risen sharply in recent years.

 Washington Mortgage Options With Low Down Payments

 Borrowers should also know there are low-down-payment mortgage options available in Washington State.
 In this context, “low” means less than 20%.
 While a 20% down payment used to be the benchmark for the mortgage industry, that is no longer the case.
-Today, in 2017, there are several home loan options that allow for lower down payments — as little as 3%.
+Today, there are several home loan options that allow for lower down payments — as little as 3%.
 We’ve covered some of them here.

 Additionally, military members and veterans can often qualify for a VA-guaranteed mortgage loan that allows 100% financing.
 With this option, the borrower can avoid having to make a down payment altogether.